Chase the Spectacular Northern Lights in Scotland (and on a budget)

 4. Get off the beaten track to the most remote viewing locations

 In the UK, the optimum viewing locations for the Northern Lights are in the Scottish Highlands or Islands.
 If you want to head to the more remote locations to get the best views of the lights, you can take your Bunk Camper on most ferry carriers.
-Northlink Ferries of a great overnight service that can transport both you and your motorhomes to the Islands from either their Aberdeen or Scrabster ferry ports.
+Northlink Ferries have a great overnight service that can transport both you and your motorhomes to the Islands from either their Aberdeen or Scrabster ferry ports.

 5. Explore by day